Photo of Joe T. Sylve

 APFS_INCOMPAT_CASE_INSENSITIVE 0x00000001 Filenames on this volume are case insensitive

-APFS_INCOMPAT_ENC_ROLLED 0x00000004 This volumeʼs encryption has changed keys at least once
+APFS_INCOMPAT_ENC_ROLLED 0x00000004 This volume’s encryption keys have been rolled (rotated)

 Volume Flags